 The accompanying example shows how the table pointer and table data is defined and retrieved from the device.
 This example uses raw table data located in the last page which is stored there using the ORG statement.
-The value at this ORG statement is "1F00H" which refers to the start address of the last page within the 8K words Program Memory.
+The value at this ORG statement is "1F00H" is lacated in Program Memory Bank 1 and refers to the start address of the last page within the 16K words Program Memory.
 The table pointer low byte register is setup here to have an initial value of "06H".
-This will ensure that the first data read from the data table will be at the Program Memory address "1F06H" or 6 locations after the start of the last page.
+This will ensure that the first data read from the data table will be at the Program Memory address "3F06H" or 6 locations after the start of the last page.
 Note that the value for the table pointer is referenced to the specific address pointed by TBHP and TBLP if the "TABRD [m]" or "LTABRD [m]" instruction is being used.
 The high byte of the table data which in this case is equal to zero will be transferred to the TBLH register automatically when the "TABRD [m]" or "LTABRD [m]" instruction is executed.